Effective Date: August 12, 2013

 Critical Infrastructure — Systems and assets, whether physical or virtual, so vital to the United States that the incapacity or destruction of such systems and assets would have a debilitating impact on security, national economic security, national public health or safety, or any combination of those matters.
 (Public Law 107-56, U.S. Patriot Act Section 1016 (e))

-Debarment — Official determination made in writing by OPM or the Center OHCM that bars, for cause, an individual from accessing NASA property.
+Debarment — Official determination made in writing by OPM or the Center OCHCO that bars, for cause, an individual from accessing NASA property.

 Denial of Security Clearance — The adjudication decision that an individual's initial access to classified information would pose a risk to national security, after review procedures set forth in Executive Order 12968 have been exercised.
 Designated Approving Authority (DAA) — Official who formally assumes responsibility for operating an Information Technology Systems or network at an acceptable level of risk.